BlockchainCommons/GordianSeedTool-iOS/README.md

 ## Version History

+### 1.2.1 (30), September 12, 2021

+* Fixed a bug where the layout when printing a seed would overflow the page margins or cause certain fields like the ByteWords or BIP-39 mnemonics to be truncated.

 ### 1.2 (29), August 20, 2021

 * In the Key Detail view, an info button has been added next to the Derive Key button.